CoEdIT: Text Editing by Task-Specific Instruction Tuning: Quantitative Results

 \subsection{Text Editing Performance}

 Table \ref{tab:quant-results} helps us answer \textbf{RQ1} by comparing the performance of \method to other models across various text editing tasks.
-For clarity, we first present results from the more well-known evaluation sets here and present additional results (i.e. sub-tasks and additional datasets) in Table \ref{tab:quant-results-appendix}.
+We first present results from the more well-known evaluation sets here and present additional results (i.e., sub-tasks and additional datasets) in Table \ref{tab:quant-results-appendix}.

-We segregate models into seven groups.
-The first group (a) consists of the copy baseline and T5-Large baseline prefixed with only task-specific tags, while the second group (b) consists of instruction-finetuned T5-based models on non-text-editing tasks.
+We segregate the models into seven groups.
+The first group (a) consists of the copy baseline and \textsc{T5-large} baseline fine-tuned with prefix-tuning (each data point is prefixed with task-specific tags rather than instructions), while the second group (b) consists of instruction-fine-tuned T5-based models on non-text-editing tasks.
 We find that \method substantially outperforms these models across all tasks.

-The next two groups (c, d) show different LLMs varying from 7B to 176B parameters in size.
-Those present in the third group (c) are decoder-only models, while those in the fourth group (d) are instruction-tuned.
-We find that \method outperforms all LLMs comparable to its model size (such as BLOOM, Alpaca, and Llama) across all tasks.
-Compared to larger models such as ChatGPT and InstructGPT, our models outperform them on most tasks except simplification (\textsc{ASSET}) and paraphrasing (\textsc{MRPC}).
-It shows how current general-purpose LLMs and instruction-tuned models are underfitted, so it would be more important to construct a more dense task/instruction space rather than scaling up the model size, resulting in a better balance between model size and task performance.
+The next two groups (c, d) show different LLMs varying from 7B to 176B parameters in size, evaluated in a zero-shot setting.
+Those in group (c) are decoder-only models, while those in group (d) are instruction-tuned.
+We find that \method outperforms all LLMs comparable to its model size (e.g., Alpaca and LLaMA) across all tasks, as well as on most tasks compared to models several times larger, such as ChatGPT and InstructGPT.

+This indicates that current general-purpose and instruction-tuned models are underfitted, and it is beneficial to densify the task/instruction space rather than to scale model size.

-Although models such as Alpaca and T5-based models (T\textit{k}-instruct, T0, T0++) have previously shown strong capabilities for zero-shot tasks, we hypothesize it may be due to the difficulty of instructional prompts that results in weaker performance compared to \methodnosp.
-In particular, we see that the decoder-only models often repeat the input for more complex tasks, such as ones under the \textit{Style} intent group, which is similarly demonstrated by BLOOM, LLaMA and GPT3.
-This can be attributed to difficulty understanding the prompted task that results in the model either repeating the input or simply generating a continuation of the input sentence unrelated to the task.
+Although models such as Alpaca and T5-based models (T\textit{k}-instruct, T0, T0++) have previously shown strong capabilities for zero-shot tasks, they show weaker performance compared to \methodnosp.
+We also see that the decoder-only models (e.g., GPT3 and LLaMA) often repeat the input for more complex tasks, such as ones under the \textit{Style} intent group.
+This can be attributed to difficulty understanding the prompted task, resulting in the models either repeating the input sentence or generating a continuation unrelated to the task.